Accessibility Tools

 Q: Will I get paid?

-You will receive an annual honorarium of approximately $3000 depending on the amount of calls you attend.
-However, the experience and training you will receive is free and can help launch a career as a paid first responder or medical professional.
+Volunteer stock imageYou will receive an annual honorarium of approximately $3000 depending on the number of calls you attend.
+However, the experience and training you will receive are free and can help launch a career as a paid first responder or medical professional.
 In addition, we offer free gym memberships.

-Q: Do I need experience to join?
+Q: Do I need the experience to join?

-Volunteer stock imageNot at all!
+Not at all!
 We provide free training and allow you to develop your skills using state-of-the-art equipment.
 Soon you’ll be able to determine the right tools and techniques to fight a fire and have the skills to help keep yourself safe at the same time.
 If you have prior experience or training, you can advance through the qualification process more quickly.

 Q: How much time do I have to devote as a volunteer?